ChenchengLiang/DragonLi/README.md

 ### Note
 This demo provides a small set of word equations for both training and validation (the same set of problems is used for both).
-For the fully trained models used in the paper's evaluation, see the `experimental_results_tables/eval_data_GNN/*/*/model/*/artifacts` directory
+You can find the fully trained models for each benchmark and task used in the paper's evaluation in the folder `experimental_results_tables/eval_data_GNN/*/*/model/*/artifacts`.